Postal voting is open to all voters

 Request a Postal Vote

-Your postal vote pack will be posted to you a short time after nominations close in September 2020 and the candidates’ names have been added to the ballot paper.
+Your postal vote pack will be posted to you a short time after nominations close in September 2020 and the candidates’ names have been added to the ballot paper; please note your ballot paper may arrive before the combined manifesto document.
 The postal vote pack will contain instructions on how to complete and return your postal vote to us.
 If you miss the postal deadline your completed postal vote pack can be taken to any polling station and given to a Polling Station Official.

 What if I miss the return postal deadline?